DualAxles/DualAxles/pages/scooters/scooters.md

 <h3 id="comfortable to ride">Comfortable to Ride</h3>

-Unlike a motorcycle where you are straddling the bike between your legs, with a scooter you can comfortably sit normally as if you're sitting on a chair with wheels.
+Unlike a motorcycle where you are straddling the bike between your legs, with a scooter, you can comfortably sit normally as if you're sitting on a chair with wheels.

 A nice place where you can comfortably put your legs and feet, so you won't fatigue as often.